The Ultimate Guide To Joining A Startup

 • If so, it’s a great sign.
 Keep going.
 If not, it’s a red flag, and should make you reevaluate.

-Then, study their relationships between each other:
+Then, study their relationships:

 • Ask about the other cofounder(s).